pivotaltracker/pivotal_ide_prefs/README.md

 # Pivotal IDE Prefs

-NOTE: See Tracker-Team-specific notes at http://bit.ly/tracker_keybindings
+NOTE: See Tracker-Team-specific notes and additional manual setup at http://bit.ly/tracker_keybindings (bottom)

 This repo provides both a superset of the Mac OS X 10.5+ keybindings for JetBrains IDEs, as well as a team-centric workflow for tracking and syncing IDE customizations over time.